wixplosives/core3-utils/packages/plugable/README.md

 By managing overrides in inherited plugable objects, the Plugable System provides fine-grained control over event propagation and value inheritance.
 You can selectively override values in child objects, ensuring that events are emitted only to the appropriate listeners

+## Strong Typing: Ensuring Type Safety and Flexible Key-Based Management

+1. Key-Based Type Safety: This package leverages TypeScript's strong typing capabilities by associating values with unique keys.
+This ensures type safety when accessing and manipulating values within a plugable object.
+The use of keys enables compile-time type checking, preventing type errors and providing a reliable way to work with plugable values.

+2. No Central Type: This system does not enforce a central type for the plugable object itself.
+This flexibility allows developers to create plugable objects with varying structures and sets of keys, tailored to their specific application requirements.
+Each plugable object can have its own unique set of keys, representing the specific values it manages.
+This approach promotes flexibility and modularity in the design of plugable systems, as different parts of the application can define their own sets of keys without being restricted to a predefined centralized structure.

 ## React Adapter: Managing Plugable State in React Components

 The `@wixc3/plugable` package provides a React adapter that allows you to integrate plugable state management into your React components seamlessly.
 This section will explain the usage of the React adapter and its associated hooks: `PlugableContext`, `usePlugable`, and `usePlugableValue`.
 These hooks enable easy access to plugable state and provide automatic re-rendering of components when the state changes.